-Patrick Machado (3)(4) Sydney, NSW Australia Director 58 Mr. Machado has served as a member of our Board since November 2020.
-Mr. Machado co-founded and served as Chief Financial Officer and Chief Business Officer at Medivation, Inc. until his retirement in 2014 and served as a member of Medivation's board of directors from 2014 until its acquisition for approximately \$14 billion by Pfizer in 2016.
-During his tenure at Medivation, Mr. Machado helped lead the company through substantial growth and challenges, providing strong leadership during the clinical development and successful commercial launch of XTANDI®.
-Mr. Machado serves on multiple public company boards, including as Chair of the board of directors of Adverum Biotechnologies, Inc., and as member of the board of directors of Arcus Biosciences, Inc., Turning Point Therapeutics, Chimerix, Inc. and Roivant Sciences in June 2022.
-Additionally, Mr. Machado is a member of the board of directors of Acelyrin, Inc and Turnstone Biologics, both private companies.
-Earlier in his career, from 1998 to 2001, Mr. Machado worked with ProDuct Health, Inc., a medical device company as Senior Vice President, Chief Financial Officer and earlier as General Counsel.
-He served as a consultant to Cytyc to assist with transitional matters from 2001 to 2002.
-Mr. Machado worked for Morrison & Foerster LLP, a leading international law firm, and for the Massachusetts Supreme Judicial Court.
-Mr. Machado received his J.D. degree from Harvard Law School and holds both a Bachelor of Science degree in Economics and a Bachelor of Arts degree in German from Santa Clara University in California.
-Our Board believes Mr. Machado is qualified to serve as a director because of his financial expertise and his senior management experience in the pharmaceutical industry. since November Nil Ian Mortimer North Vancouver, BC Canada President and Chief Executive Officer and Director 46 Mr. Mortimer has served as our President and Chief Executive Officer since June 2021, previously serving as President and Chief Financial Officer since March 2018.
-Mr. Mortimer previously served as our Corporate Secretary from June 2015 to March 2021, as our Chief Financial Officer and Chief Operating Officer from March to June 2015 and as our Chief Financial Officer from October 2013 to March 2015.
-Prior to joining us, Mr. Mortimer served as Executive Vice President and Chief Financial Officer at Tekmira Pharmaceuticals Corporation (now Arbutus Biopharma Corporation), a Nasdaq-listed biotechnology company, from 2007 until October 2013.
+Ian Mortimer North Vancouver, BC Canada

+President and Chief Executive Officer and Director

+Mr. Mortimer has served as our President and Chief Executive Director Officer since June 2021, previously serving as President and Chief since June Common Financial Officer since March 2018.
+Mr. Mortimer previously 2021 served as our Corporate Secretary from June 2015 to March 2021, as our Chief Financial Officer and Chief Operating Officer since March 2015 and as our Chief Financial Officer since October 2013.
+Prior to joining us, Mr. Mortimer served as Executive Vice President and Chief Financial Officer at Tekmira Pharmaceuticals Corporation (now Arbutus Biopharma Corporation), a Nasdaqlisted biotechnology company, from 2007 until October 2013.
 Mr. Mortimer was responsible for all aspects of Tekmira's finance and capital markets activities and led Tekmira's listing on Nasdaq in 2010.
 From 2004 to 2007, Mr. Mortimer was Chief Financial Officer at Inex Pharmaceuticals and held various other positions at Inex Pharmaceuticals from 1997 to 2004.
-Since July 2020, Mr. Mortimer has served on the board of directors of Perimeter Medical Imaging AI, Inc., a publicly-traded medical device company focused on advanced medical imaging tools.
-Since November 2017, Mr. Mortimer has served on the board of directors of Appili Therapeutics, Inc., a publicly-traded biopharmaceutical company focused on developing treatments for infectious diseases.
+Since July 2020, Mr. Mortimer has served on the board of directors of Perimeter Medical Imaging AI, Inc., a publicly-traded medical device company focused on advanced in procedural medical imaging tools.
 Mr. Mortimer has an M.B.A. from Queen's University, a B.Sc. in Microbiology from the University of British Columbia and is a Chartered Professional Accountant, Certified Management Accountant.
-Our Board believes that Mr. Mortimer is qualified to serve as a director because of his executive leadership experience in the pharmaceutical industry, his many years of service as our President and Chief Financial Officer, his current service as our President and Chief Financial Officer, his current service of the Corporation. since June 20,300 (6) Common Shares
+Our Board believes that Mr. Mortimer is qualified to serve as a director because of his executive leadership experience in the pharmaceutical industry, his many years of service as an executive of the Corporation and his knowledge and perspective of the Corporation.